-Organ transplant: Panax ginseng might make the immune system more active.
-This could interfere with the effectiveness of medications that are given after an organ transplant to reduce the chance that the organ will be rejected.
-If you have received an organ transplant, don't use Panax ginseng.
+Suppressed immune system: Panax ginseng might make the immune system more active.
+This could interfere with the effects of medications that suppress the immune system, such as those given after an organ transplant.
+If your immune system is suppressed, don't use Panax ginseng.

 Alcohol interacts with PANAX GINSENG

 The body breaks down alcohol to get rid of it.
 Taking Panax ginseng might increase how fast your body gets rid of alcohol.